đż Introduction: The Digital Burnout Weâre All Facing

 Time for hobbies, rest, and creativity

-This is what the tech-free lifestyle offers—a return to what truly matters.
+This is what the tech-free lifestyle offersâa return to what truly matters.

-✨ Final Thoughts: You Are Not Your Screen
+⨠Final Thoughts: You Are Not Your Screen

-A healthier digital life doesn’t start with guilt.
+A healthier digital life doesnât start with guilt.
 It starts with awareness, intention, and kindness toward yourself.
 The journey to reduce screen time and embrace a tech-free lifestyle is personal, powerful, and absolutely possible.

-Start with just one or two steps from this guide and build from there.
-The peace you’re seeking isn’t behind a screen—it’s been within you all along.
+Just like in our Ultimate Self-care Guide, start with just one or two steps from this guide and build from there.
+The peace youâre seeking isnât behind a screenâitâs been within you all along.